TIME OF USE RATES

 WINTER RATE PERIOD

 The winter rate period begins November 1 and ends April 30.
 In winter, less daylight means electricity use peaks twice: once in the morning when people wake up, and once when people get home from work.
 PLEASE NOTE: On weekends and holidays the cheapest rates are in effect all day.

-The current energy time bands and rates as set by the OEB follow the SUMMER RATE PERIOD:
+The current energy time bands and rates as set by the OEB follow the WINTER RATE PERIOD:

-Please note that the rates quoted above are as of May 1st, 2019 and relate to only the electricity cost on your bill.
+Please note that the rates quoted below are as of November 1st, 2019 and relate to only the electricity cost on your bill.
 They do not include delivery, regulatory charges or the debt retirement charge.

 See the current TOU period and price on the Ontario Ministry of Energy website.